I put my power tools away, hung up my paint brush, and stopped going to the thrift store. I quit DIY.

 Will I Ever DIY Again?

-But as of now I haven’t done a DIY project in over 3 months.
+But as of now, I have quit DIY.
+I haven’t done a DIY project in over 3 months.
 And I am really happy.
 Not so coincidentally, I have shifted my blog focus.
 I no longer identify with being a DIY blogger.
 That is not why I am here.

 I don’t want to be that person that answers your questions about which clear finish to put on your painted furniture.
 Because honestly, I don’t know or really care.
 Sorry, but true.
 Sharing DIY projects and answering your DIY questions does not excite me.

-Last October, I spent 31 days blogging about Interior Styling and in the same month I was teaching Define Your Style (my decorating style program).
+Last October, I spent 31 days blogging about Interior Styling and in the same month, I was teaching Define Your Style (my decorating style course).
 Blogging 31 days straight was nuts on a different level, but I carefully chose a topic that didn’t require DIY projects.
 Instead, it was 31 days of decorating and an opportunity to share more about that passion.
-I loved it and I love teaching my Define Your Style System™.

 I am here to help the style-confused and decorating-shy find confidence in their inner decorator.